Relationships: The Grass is Greener Where You Water It

 Maintaining a positive perspective of our partners is further helped by deepening our understanding of what Gottman refers to as their inner worlds.
 When we come to intimately know our partners’ beliefs, values, fears, wants, needs, and dreams, in addition to the experiences that played a role in the formation of those things, it’s a lot easier to trust that our partners have good intentions (even when they’re showing some maddening behaviours).

 For example, I might know that my husband deeply values independence.
 I might also know that this value was shaped by his experience of developing Type I diabetes at age three, leading to constant monitoring and safety (i.e. restrictive) measures being put in place by the adults in his life.
 Without this awareness of his inner world, developed through a number of intimate conversations over time, I could easily make negative assumptions about my partner’s demonstrated need for space at times (e.g. “He doesn’t care about me” or “He’s so selfish, always doing his own thing”).
 With such insight into his earlier experiences, I can respect my partner as a unique individual who simply has needs separate from my own.
 I can trust that he is still ultimately there for me.

 All too commonly, we judge others based on their actions but ourselves by our intentions, which is a recipe for disappointment.
 Let us work towards challenging this double standard by assuming that our partners have reasonable intentions behind whatever they’ve said or done, even if we don’t agree with the outcome.
 If those positive assumptions are proving difficult to make, it is our responsibility to seek a deeper understanding of our partners’ inner worlds.

-So, I invite you to join me in continuing to enhance our daily attunement with loved ones, maintain focus on what iswithin our control, make conscious efforts to notice small moments worthy of appreciation, and strive towards progress (not perfection!) in our relationships.
+So, I invite you to join me in enhancing our daily attunement with loved ones, maintaining focus on what is within our control, making conscious efforts to notice small moments worthy of appreciation, and striving towards progress (not perfection!) in our relationships.